oliviawestmacottssw/SSW.Rules.Content/rules/do-you-write-your-angular-1x-directives-in-typescript/rule.md

 ---

-​​​​​​​​​​​​​​Angular 1.x directives are awesome and they help you reuse your code base by being able to drop directives (aka reuasable HTML elements) into several pages without having to duplicate your code base.​
+Angular 1.x directives are awesome and they help you reuse your code base by being able to drop directives (aka reuasable HTML elements) into several pages without having to duplicate your code base.
-   ​

 Writing your AngularJS 1.x directives in Typescript will help in the following ways:

-1. ​You will more easily migrate to Angular2 which is written in TypeScript
+1. You will more easily migrate to Angular2 which is written in TypeScript
 2. Your code will be more robust with compile time checking avoiding errors you might miss or not see till you run the application in the browser.
 3. You can more easily manage your code by reusing directives and not duplicating code.
 4. If you keep your DDO (Directive Definition Object) seperate to your directive controller logic you can avoid using $scope and further be ready to migrate to Angular2.
 You can also reuse the directive controller with other parts of your application.